rcarmo/yaki-tng/README.md

 # Dev Notes

 Yaki now requires Redis (since it's the only sensible way to share state among worker processes and saves a _lot_ of time in metadata housekeeping).
-A "mini" Redis server is included in the source tree, but it's a work in progress and only useful for basic testing.

 ## Using Vagrant